How to be A Hero For Independent Music

 Do you have a dollar?
 Do you have a favorite musician?
 Do they have a Patreon account?
 Do you see where we’re heading with this line of questions?

 Did you use a song (music, lyrics, both) somewhere?
 Did you ask?
-Please credit them up, down, and sideways, AND be sure to pave roads for others to find their way to the artist, themselves.
+Please credit the artist up, down, and sideways, AND be sure to pave roads for others to find their way to the artist, themselves.

 Host a house concert.
-If you’re at a loss as to how to do this, sit tight as my wee tome “So You Wanna Host a House Concert?” will be up momentarily.
-If you can’t wait, ask someone you know has hosted a house concert.
-Here’s what they’ll tell you: it takes a little work, probably both more and less than you expect, and it’s a ton of fun.
-(There.
-I just saved you the wait AND the time it would take to read the other thing.)
+If you’re at a loss as to how to do this, sit tight as my wee tome “So You Wanna Host a House Concert?”.
+Ask people who have hosted before.
+Here’s what they might tell you: it takes a little work, probably both more and less than you expect, and it’s a ton of fun.

 Have a couch?
 Have an extra bedroom?
 Going out of town and need someone to check in on your cat?
 Love to cook?
 Have a musician friend on The Road?
 Hosting a touring musician can be an enormous boon to them - and fun for you.
 You just saved that person upwards of $100 - which might be more than they made that night.
 If you can feed them, so much the better.
 Please note: it would be kind of that musician to offer you a ticket to their show - that may or may not be possible for them, depending on if the venue offers them comps (complimentary tickets), or how many.
 Feel free to just ask them and be gracious about their answer.
 Further, the musician may be zonked and show-stoned after their performance.
 Don’t expect hanging out.
 On the other hand, the musician may be zany and gab-ready after their show; if you’re not, don’t feel like you have to host the after-after-party.
 Just be upfront with what you need, take care of yourself, and everything will go smoother.
 (Now we’re getting into self-help.
 Perhaps I should charge more for this…)